Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 <input name="email">
 ```

 However, this behavior is not standardized and may vary between browsers.
-Using autocomplete correctly helps to make this mechanism more reliable and reduce ambiguity.
+Using the `autocomplete` attribute correctly makes browser behavior more predictable and reduces ambiguity.
 In other words, `autocomplete` is an important signal, but it is not the only one used by browsers.
 These heuristics can produce variable results depending on the browser and context.

 ## Complete form example